ilcardella/TradingMate/README.md

 https://tradingmate.readthedocs.io

-You can build it locally from the project root folder:
+You can build it locally from the "workspace" root folder:
 ```
 ./trading_mate_ctrl docs
 ```